axelerant/engg-handbook/content/docs/how-we-work/incident-management.md

 # Incident Management

+Managing incidents in production systems is a critical aspect of maintaining system reliability and ensuring continuous service availability.
+Effective incident management not only focuses on resolving issues as they arise but also on taking steps to prevent future occurrences.
+Below, we explore the key areas of incident management: Proactive Actions, Corrective Actions, and Preventive Actions.

 ## Proactive Actions

 Proactive actions involve steps taken before incidents occur to minimize the likelihood of issues and to mitigate their impact if they do arise.
 These actions are about anticipating problems and preparing systems and teams to handle potential incidents efficiently.